Quick CV Dropoff

-The COVID-19 pandemic has certainly had an impact on the way businesses operate over the last 12 months.
+The COVID-19 pandemic has certainly had an impact on the way businesses operate.
 Since March 2020, the vast majority have had to adapt to a new way of working from home whilst still carrying their jobs out as best as they can.

-Many businesses would have previously said that it is impossible for employees to work effectively from home, and while that will have remained the case for some, a lot will have been surprised at how well they have been able to adapt and continue to add value to their business.
+Many businesses would have previously said that it is impossible for employees to work effectively from home, and while that will have remained the case for some, a lot will have been surprised at how well they have been able to adapt and continue to add value to the business they work for.

-It is fair to say that we are starting to see a light at the end of the tunnel following the announcement of the government roadmap.
-This will see many businesses returning to the office in the coming months.
-So, which elements of remote working are here for good, even if we are not remote working?
-As we move back towards traditional office working what aspects of remote working will you be taking with you?
+As many businesses have started to return to the office, it's worth thinking about which of remote working are here for good, even if we are not remote working full time?
+And, as we move back towards traditional office working, what aspects of remote working will you be taking with you?

 Despite the concerns of many employers and employees alike, who expected communication with colleagues to become more difficult during lockdown, a large proportion of homeworkers have reported communication actually improving in the pandemic.